 Code of Student Conduct and Student University Policies

 The Code of Student Conduct describes the “fundamental right to fairness” process students are offered whenever there is an allegation that they have violated a Student University Policy.
 The Student University Policies outline the behavior and standards that are expected from all students at the University of La Verne.

 The University of La Verne is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
 For additional University of La Verne accreditations, click here.
-For a full listing of Accreditation and Memberships, please review page 11 of the course catalog.
+For a full listing of Accreditation and Memberships, please the course catalog.

 University of La Verne students may study on six continents for periods ranging from a few weeks to a full academic year.
 Through La Verne-affiliated programs, students can spend a semester studying in traditional destinations, such as England, France, and Japan, or in more exotic venues, including Jordan, Ghana, and India.
 La Verne sometimes also offers short term study tours during January, spring break, and summer.
 Enrollment in a study abroad program approved for university credit during the academic year may be considered as enrollment at the University of La Verne for the purpose of applying for and receiving Financial Aid.

 The University of La Verne promotes compliance with copyright law and understanding of the appropriate use of copyrighted works.
 The University Library provides guidance to faculty, staff, and students on the use of copyrighted works, the fair use exemption, and offers training programs to promote compliance and awareness.
 It is the responsibility of all University faculty, staff, and students to comply with copyright laws and to make a good faith determination as to whether their use of materials constitutes fair use.
 Members of the University community who willfully disregard the University’s copyright policy do so at their own risk and assume all liability.

 Rights and Responsibilities